panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 stack.items; // => [10]
 ```

-The problem with the above stack implementation is that it exposes the `stack.items` property, and thus anyone could modify this array directly.
-This breaks the encapsulation of stack implementation.
+Anyone can modify items array directly because the above implementation exposes the `stack.items` property.
+That's a problem since it breaks the encapsulation of the stack.

 Refactor the above stack implementation, using the concept of closure, such that there is no way to access `items` array outside of `createStack()` function scope: